fakedrtom/SVAFotate/README.md

 of 0.
 The higher the value of `-f`, the more precise the SV overlap match must be.
 For more information on how the overlaps are measured and determined please refer to [this](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html).

+Lumpy SVs provide confidence intervals for the location of the SV breakpoints.
+The optional `-ci` parameter allows these breakpoints to be adjusted using the 95% confidence intervals (CIPOS95 and CIEND95).
+Indicating `in` with the `-ci` option will reduce the size of the SV by increasing the start with the right value from CIPOS95 and decreasing the end with the left value of CIEND95.
+The `out` answer will increase the size of the SV by subtracting the left value from CIPOS95 from the start and adding the right value from CIEND95 to the end.
+These new boundaries will then be used to ascertain overlaps with the indicated SV datasets, but the resulting output VCF will maintain the original boundaries in the POS column and END INFO field.

 SV Datasets
 ==========================
 Currently this repo includes SV datasets from CCDG and gnomAD that contain AFs